surveycto/field-plug-in-resources/docs/api-reference.md

 ### Provided JS functions

-* `setAnswer(newSelectedChoiceIndex)` (required)
+* `setAnswer(newSelectedChoiceValue)` (required)
     This should be called to change the field's answer.

-    For select_one fields, the choice index of the selected choice should be passed as a single number.
-If a non-valid choice index is passed, the value will default to null/no-selected choice.
-Example: `setAnswer(2)`
+    For *select_one* fields, the choice value of the selected choice should be passed as a single value.
+If a non-valid choice value is passed, the value will default to null/no-selected choice.
+Example: `setAnswer(opt_1)`

-    For select_multiple fields, the choice indexes of all selected choices should be passed as a space-separated list of numbers.
-If a non-valid list of choice indexes is passed, the value will default to null/no-selected choice.
-Example: `setAnswer(0 2 3)`
+    For *select_multiple* fields, the choice values of all selected choices should be passed as a space-separated list of values.
+If a non-valid list of choice values is passed, the value will default to null/no-selected choice.
+Example: `setAnswer(opt_1 opt_3 opt_2)`

     *Note: this should be called whenever it’s desired to save a value for the field, i.e, the last value set here will persist even after skipping the field, saving the form, changing languages, navigating using the Go-To UI, etc.*